Oliver-Slape/Software-Investigation/README.md

 ##### Time management in setting deadlines and a burn down chart.
 ##### Evaluation and feedback in prototyping and testing.
 ##### Creativity and decision making in design.

+## First Client Meeting (2nd OCT 2017)
+### The Client came in to present the requirements and outline what they wanted out of the project along with to set time constraints and deadlines.